 Mr. Darrel Cruz, Director of the Washoe Tribe of Nevada and California, Tribal Historic Preservation Office/Cultural Resources Office, responded via email on June 16, 2020, indicating that the entire creek and meadow system is a culturally relevant area known to the tribe as Mayala wata.
-Mr. Cruz also requested a copy of the completed cultural report.
+Mr. Cruz also requested a copy of the completed cultural report, which was provided.